Key Capabilities

 dependencies {

-// The core webapp library contains the Harness and Planning engines
+// Core library — contains the Harness and Planning engines

 implementation("com.cognotik:webapp:2.0.39")